Do you know what you can do, or what steps should you take, if you have lost a trust deed?

 Can the Trust still be Managed Properly if the Deed is Lost?

 Effectively, a trust cannot be properly managed if the trust deed is lost.
-The powers provided by the Trustee Act may be in force, but they lend to issues if the trust wants to carry on business or borrow from a third-party lender.
+The powers provided by the Trustee Act may be in force, but they can lead to issues if the trust wants to carry on business or borrow from a third-party lender.
 Trustees would also not be able to self-contract or act where there is a conflict of interest between the trustee(s) and beneficiaries.

 A Deed of Restatement, if executed to replace the lost trust deed, is likely to trigger a resettlement.
 Even if there is no resettlement, duty may be triggered as a declaration of trust (which will happen even if the trust is pre-existing).